 Memorandum and Articles of Association

 The Memorandum and Articles of Association define the University’s objects, structure, powers and responsibilities.
 They include rules for the constitution and conduct of the Court, Academic Council, and their committees.
 They also define the responsibilities of the Vice-Chancellor and President and rules for University functions such as appointment, suspension and dismissal of staff.
-The Memorandum and Articles of Association are approved by the Privy Council.
+The Memorandum and Articles of Association are approved by the Court of Governors.

 Court of Governors